-

 If client authentication is optional, the appliance requests the client certificate but proceeds with the SSL transaction even if the client presents an invalid certificate.
 If client authentication is mandatory, the appliance terminates the SSL handshake if the SSL client does not provide a valid certificate.

-Caution: Citrix recommends that you define proper access control policies before changing client-certificate-based authentication check to optional.
+Caution: Citrix recommends that you define proper access control policies before changing the client-certificate-based authentication check to optional.

 Note: Client authentication is configured for individual SSL virtual servers, not globally.